chardzhong/Client-Server-Calculator/readme.txt

 Each protocol also handles invalid inputs, timeouts, and dead server cases.

-To run the protocols, create a txt file with yoour desired inputs.
-Any number of inputs can be run as long as each input is
+To run the protocols, first create a txt file with your desired inputs.
+Any number of inputs can be run on new lines.
+See test.txt for example.
+Run server: python3 server.py
+Run client with inputs: python3 client.py test.txt

+Easy squeezy.